 8. Lighten the Space Up

-You should let as much natural light into your kitchen as possible.
-While this makes the room feel larger, it also brightens up the space.
+It would be best if you let as much natural light into your kitchen as possible.
+While this makes the room feel larger, it also brightens up space.

 This makes it easier for people to see when they’re cooking, cutting, or baking.
 Add plenty of windows if you have enough wall space, and think about including a skylight if you don’t.